mbrubeck/agate/README.md

 * any non-hidden file in the `nl` directory ending in `.gmi` (including in non-hidden subdirectories) -> `20 text/gemini;lang=nl`

-(*1) In theory the syntax is that of a typical INI-like file and also allows for sections with `[section]` (the default section is set to `m̀ime` in the parser), since all other sections are disregarded, this does not make a difference.
+(*1) In theory the syntax is that of a typical INI-like file and also allows for sections with `[section]` (the default section is set to `mime` in the parser), since all other sections are disregarded, this does not make a difference.
 This also means that you can in theory also use `=` instead of `:`.
 For even more information, you can visit the [documentation of `configparser`](https://docs.rs/configparser/2.0).

 ### Logging Verbosity